Why Did Henry VIII Have Six Wives?

 Catherine of Aragon c 1502

 Catherine of Aragon was the daughter of Ferdinand of Aragon and Isabella of Castile.
 In November 1501 she had married Arthur Tudor, Henry’s elder brother and heir to the throne.
 However, the marriage was short-lived, Arthur became ill and died in the Spring of 1502.
-As the marriage had lasted such a short time, Catherine’s father refused to pay the second installment of her dowry unless Catherine married Prince Henry, now heir to the throne.
+As the marriage had lasted such a short time, Catherine’s father refused to pay the second instalment of her dowry unless Catherine married Prince Henry, now heir to the throne.
 King Henry VII was reluctant to allow the marriage to go ahead but refused to send Catherine back to Spain because he did not want to lose her dowry.

 An Act of Chivalry